 Six (6) courses are required for the Film and Media Studies concentration.

 Five additional courses from any of the categories below.
 At least two of the five courses must have film as their primary focus.
-The courses with a film focus are listed at the bottom of each list.
+The courses with a film focus have been marked with an asterisk (*).

 - ARTX 227 Modern Art Museum

 - ENGL 260 Studies in film* (various topics, year by year)

 - MUSC 155 Western Art Music after 1750

 - PHIL 208 19th Century Philosophy